Clays Ontario | Clays Quebec | Clays Vermont | Blog | Visiting Canada | Visiting USA | Northeast Florida Clubs | Shipping Firearm | Email

 • Shipping Ammunition

-You cannot ship via a UPS Store, it must be from the main UPS facility in your area.
+You cannot ship ammunition via a UPS Store, it must be from the main UPS facility in your area.

 Posted By: Joe Potosky